LilyBukkit/Nebula/README.md

 # Nebula
-An attempt to create a BungeeCord analogue for AlphaVers.
+An attempt to make BungeeCord work for AlphaVers.
 Stay tuned!